 If you're facing problems to manage your bills properly, then bill consolidation may be your right choice.
-Attending a no-obligation free counseling session with a debt relief company will enable you to understand whether you should consolidate bills or look for some other options.
+Attending a no-obligation free counseling session, with a debt relief company, will enable you to understand whether you should consolidate bills or look for some other options.

 Bill consolidation program

-This is similar to a debt consolidation program, where you get help from a consolidation company
+This is similar to a debt consolidation program, where you get help from a consolidation company.

 Bill consolidation loan

-You take out a loan from a financial institution and repay your existing bills/debts with that amount.
+You take out a loan from a financial institution and repay your current bills/debts with that amount.
 Thus, you replace your existing bills with a single consolidation loan, which you repay through single monthly payments.